 For more documentation check out Office developer documentation.

-- Office 365 code snippets sample for Android
+- Office 365 Profile for Android using the Office 365 unified endpoint

 Most recent Office 365 Dev podcasts